Troubleshoot site collection upgrade issues in SharePoint Server 2016

 In the upgrade log files, you may see an error such as the following:

 - Failed to activate site collection features on site Site Url.
 Exception: A duplicate content type name "name" was found.

 This error indicates that a third-party content type was added to the specified site in SharePoint Server 2013 with Service Pack 1 (SP1).
 During upgrade to SharePoint Server 2016 its name conflicted with the default content type by the same name.
 Rename the third-party content type in the specified site to a different name and run upgrade again.
-For more information, see Create or customize a content type on Office Online.
+For more information, see Create or customize a site content type.

 Either renaming or removing a content type can cause any customizations dependent on that content type to stop working.